Indian club

-Indian clubs (mudgars or mudgals) known in Iran as meels (میل), are a type of exercise equipment used to present resistance in movement to develop strength and mobility.
-They consist of juggling-club shaped wooden clubs of varying sizes and weights, which are swung in certain patterns as part of a strength exercise program.
-They can range in weight from a few pounds each to special clubs that can weigh as much as up to 100 pounds.
+Indian clubs (मुद्गर), known in Iran as meels (میل), are a type of exercise equipment used to present resistance in movement to develop strength and mobility.
+They consist of juggling pin-shaped wooden clubs of varying sizes and weights, which are swung in certain patterns as part of a strength exercise program.
+They can range in weight from a few kilograms each to as much as 50 kg.
 They were used in carefully choreographed routines in which the clubs were swung in unison by a group of exercisers, led by an instructor, the way it is still practiced in Varzesh-e Bastani in Iran and similar to 21st-century aerobics classes.
 The routines would vary according to the group's ability along with the weights of the clubs being used.
 When the 19th-century British colonists came across exercising clubs in India, they named them Indian clubs.